What is a construction loan?

 Finding a builder on the front end doesn’t mean you’re stuck with that company, Alvarado says.
 You may owe a nominal fee if the builder attends meetings and helps facilitate the early stages of a project, but that could save you a lot more down the road versus not getting the extra help at the start.

 Types of home construction loans

-Construction-to-permanent loans automatically convert to a mortgage when the home is completed.
+Construction-to-permanent loans automatically convert to a mortgage once the home is completed.

 During the construction, the borrower pays interest on the loan but pays none of the principal.
 That means if you take out a $100,000 construction loan, the balance will still be $100,000 when it converts to a mortgage.

-These construction loans have a variable interest rate that can be switched to a fixed rate for the permanent mortgage.
-Borrowers often are required to make a 20% down payment.
+This type of loan has a variable interest rate that can be switched to a fixed rate for the permanent mortgage.
+Borrowers are often required to make a 20% down payment.

 The main advantages of a construction-to-permanent loan are that you can lock in a maximum interest rate that extends for the life of the mortgage, and you pay closing costs only once.